-One of the most gentle yet impactful supplements available, colostrum affects the gut in multiple positive ways — with very low risk of causing harm.
+One of the most gentle yet impactful supplements available, colostrum affects the gut in multiple positive ways — with low risk of intolerance.

 Colostrum boosts immunity, fights pathogens, feeds beneficial flora, and regulates the speed of motility in the gut.

 Colostrum is incredible for both constipation and diarrhea, as well as when fighting off an illness.
 Most products recommend a higher dose to knock out a bug when sick.

 Colostrum is safe for nearly all people, with the only exception being those with sensitivity to dairy.
 That said, many lactose-intolerant folks have no issues with colostrum.

 Antimicrobial herbs create hostility in the gut against microbes, reducing pathogen counts and boosting immunity.
 Rotate through herbs to prevent excessive killing.

 Oregano oil is a powerful full-spectrum natural antibiotic with antioxidant properties.

 A main ingredient of oregano oil, carvacrol, has strong antiviral properties.

 Because oregano oil is quite powerful, it should only be taken for several weeks at most, and then cycled off for at least month or two.
 In dire cases, it may be used a month or so for its immune-boosting, antiseptic properties.

 Oregano oil is most effective when the body is sick, fighting off illness, or struggling with dysbiosis of the gut, but it should not be taken daily for long periods of time.